AI System Architecture Design: From RAG to MLOps

 Serving Architecture:

-• Synchronous (REST/gRPC) vs. Asynchronous (queue-based) inference
+• Synchronous (REST/gRPC) vs. asynchronous (queue-based) inference

 • Batch inference for analytical tasks